 How to enable FTP on Mac using a browser

 A second method is to connect to FTP on a browser on your Mac.
-Keep in mind though that you won’t get the same functionality as with the previous method.
+However, you won’t get the same functionality as with the previous method.

 Follow the steps below to enable FTP on Mac through a browser: